alexabulgaru/Homework/README.md

 - `npm run dev`

 #### Solution
+- `filters` state holds the current selected values.
+- `explicit` state marks which fields the user chose.
+It is `true` if the user picked that column manually, `false` if it was autocompleted or is still empty.
+A column is autocompleted only when its `explicit` flag is `false`.
 - The `useEffect` hook fetches and parses the testData.txt (file placed in the `public/` directory).
-It builds and stores the full set of original options.
+It stores the resulting rows in `data`.
-- `filteredRows` takes every row stored in `data` and keeps it only if it matches all non-empty filters.
+- `filteredRows` keeps each row only if it matches every non-empty value in `filters`.
-- `dynamicOptions` makes sure that: if it is the first render or that dropdown comes at or before the one last clicked on, the dropdown shows all possible options.
-If it comes after the last-changed dropdown, it will only show the values still present in `filteredRows`.
+- `dynamicOptions` shows for each dropdown: all distinct values if that field or any field to its left hasn’t been explicitly chosen, otherwise only the distinct values remaining inside filteredRows.
+This is achieved by ignoring any implicit filters when the dropdown is to the left of the last explicit choice.
 It uses an order array (A -> B -> C) to decide which selects are staying full and which ones get filtered.
-- `handleSelect` applies the user's pick, resets all options if "Toate" is clicked, auto-selects the options if there's only one possible remaining, and remembers which dropdown the user used.
-It updates the `lastChanged` state so that `dynamicOptions` knows which dropdown to keep unfiltered.
+- `handleSelect` updates the clicked field in filters and marks it `explicit`.
+Recomputes the rows still valid.
+Clears values that became invalid.
+Autocompletes any still empty field that now has a single valid value.

 ## Third exercise
 #### Solution